All Products

 Server Load Balancer:ALB resource reservation

-You can set a resource reservation to establish a capacity baseline for the Load Balancer Capacity Units (LCUs) of your Application Load Balancer (ALB) instance.
-During high-load scenarios, ALB can instantly use this reserved capacity to manage traffic peaks.
-This eliminates the need to wait for auto-scaling and improves the availability and stability of your service.
-The ALB instance still scales automatically, but its performance will not drop below the reserved capacity.
-You are billed hourly for the number of reserved LCUs.
+You can set a resource reservation to serve as the Load Balancer Capacity Unit (LCU) capacity baseline for your Application Load Balancer (ALB) instance.
+During high-load scenarios, ALB can instantly use the reserved capacity to handle traffic peaks.
+This eliminates the need to wait for auto-scaling to take effect and improves service availability and stability.
+The ALB instance still scales automatically, but its performance will not drop below the configured reserved capacity.
+You are charged for the reserved LCU quantity.
+Fees are calculated on an hourly basis.

-• You are launching an operational activity that will cause a sudden traffic spike.
-You want to ensure that your ALB instance can handle the peak traffic during the event.
+• You are preparing to launch an operational activity that is expected to cause a sudden traffic spike.
+You want to ensure that ALB can support the peak traffic during the event.

-• A service that is being published or migrated requires the ALB instance to have high performance from the start, rather than waiting for auto-scaling.
+• A service that is being published or migrated requires ALB to have high performance from the start, instead of waiting for auto-scaling.

-• You need to maintain a deterministic capacity to meet your service requirements.
+• You need to maintain deterministic capacity to meet business requirements.

-• You are performing a migration between Server Load Balancer instances and want the target instance's performance to match the source instance.
+• You are migrating between Server Load Balancer instances and want the performance of the destination Server Load Balancer to match the source Server Load Balancer.

 Applicability